How Does the Ear Help to Maintain Balance and Equilibrium of the Body?

 The semicircular canals and the vestibule of the inner ear together help to maintain the balance and equilibrium of the body.

 Whenever the head moves, the fluid in the canals move.
-When the fluid in the canals moves, the hair cells move in the direction of the fluid and generate signals that detect the changes in the position of the body.
+When the fluid in the canals moves, the hair cells move in the direction of the fluid.

 The signals that are detected by the hair cells of both the semicircular canals and the vestibule are converted into nerve impulses and sent to the brain through the vestibular nerve.
 The brain also receives signals from the visual and skeletal system of the body.